Luthaf/rascaline/docs/src/explanations/concepts.rst

 --------------------------------------

 Calculators are provided by rascaline, and compute a single representations.
-There is a calculator for the :ref:`sorted distances vector <sorted-distances>` representation, another one for the :ref:`spherical expansion
+There is a calculator
-<spherical-expansion>` representation, and hopefully soon many others.
+for the :ref:`sorted distances vector <sorted-distances>` representation, one for the :ref:`spherical expansion <spherical-expansion>` representation, one for the :ref:`LODE spherical expansion <lode-spherical-expansion>` representation, and hopefully soon many others.

 All calculators are registered globally in rascaline, and can be constructed with a name and a set of parameters (often called hyper-parameters).
 These